drewrice2/fraud-detecetion-case-study/README.md

 - Flask
 - Pandas, numpy

+Future steps would include:
+- Grid searching to optimize the model
+- Clean up the database
+- Test other models
+- NLP on event title and description
+- Make the dashboard look freakin’ sweet

 *NOTE: due to the nature of the sprint, some of the code is a bit hacky, so beware...*

 *Scott Contri, Clay Porter, Drew Rice, 2016.*